akash13singh/dutch-asylum-seeker/README.md

 mkdir bower_components && bower install
 ```

 If there is no error, you are ready to go.
-Go to Development section for futher
+Check **Development** section for futher detail.
-detail.

 ## Development
 `./app` is the main directory for the application.